Mehrnoush Soroush

 Harrison Morin

-Harrison Morin is a Ph.D. student in Near Eastern Art and Archaeology, specializing in the archaeology of Central Asia.
-His research focuses on the archaeological landscapes of Central Asia during the Kushan period and explores questions related to settlement patterning, cross-cultural exchange, mobility, urbanism, and empire.
+Harrison Morin is a Ph.D. student in Middle Eastern Studies.
+His research focuses on the archaeological landscapes of Central Asia during the Kushan period and explores questions related to settlement patterning, mobility, urbanism, and empire.
 He holds an MA in Anthropology from the University of Chicago’s Master’s Program in the Social Sciences and a BA in International Relations and History from Saint Anselm College.
-Additionally, he has participated in several excavation projects in places such as Uzbekistan, Italy, and Iraqi Kurdistan.

 Çağlayan Bal